This is our all-in-one roundup reviewing every Avira consumer security solution for 2021. On this page, after our brief intro, you’ll find

 The free package is also missing Avira's enhanced ransomware protection for the very latest, evolving threats.
 It'll still detect existing dangers and many others, but you're not getting the same level of security as paying customers.

-There are preset scans to check running processes, the Documents folder, your local drives, removable drives and more, and you can also build new custom scans of your own.
+Avira Free Security scores well for its scanning options.
+Although the Quick, Full and Custom scans most easily visible, there are preset scans to check running processes, the Documents folder, your local drives, removable drives and more, and you can also build new custom scans of your own.

 - We've also highlighted the best antivirus software